DustinHendrickson/mod-city-siege/README.md

 # Check how the event is progressing
 .citysiege status

+# Building waypoint paths - spawn a test marker at your current position
+.citysiege testwaypoint

-# Visualize the waypoint path to diagnose pathing issues
+# Visualize the complete waypoint path to diagnose pathing issues
 .citysiege waypoints Stormwind

 # Hide the waypoint markers when done diagnosing